atharvparkhe/todo-v2/README.md

-# Todo Application
+# Todo Application V2

-This is a basic Todo Application (with Authentication) API using Django Rest Framework.
+This is a Todo Application (with Authentication) API using Django Rest Framework.

 **Auth Section** - User can create an account an account (Signup), login, change its password.